Riku Onda: Career

 In 2017, after having been nominated six different times for the Naoki Prize, Onda won the 156th Naoki Prize for her 2016 book Honey Bee and Distant Thunder (蜜蜂と遠雷, Mitsubachi to enrai), a story about an international piano competition.
-Mitsubachi to enrai also won the Japan Booksellers Award Grand Prize in 2017.
+To enrai also won the Japan Booksellers Award Grand Prize in 2017, making it the first instance of a book winning both.
 After winning the Naoki Award Onda visited her hometown of Sendai and received a special award from Mayor Emiko Okuyama.